vlnraf/Bengine/Readme.md

 - [ ] CollisionManager should return where the objects have intersected so the object can do different acionts based on that infomation
 (example: if the ball hit the top part of the paddle increase also yvel so the ball start moving diagonal)
 - [ ] Refactoring the Collision system, i think that the gameObject should have the name or tag of the object and and the collider is also a gameObject
+- [ ] Make the CollisionManager a static object
+- [ ] develop the applicationHandler